+This page describes how to monitor Windows hardware resources with the .NET Machine Agent.
 The AppDynamics .NET Agent includes an embedded .NET Machine Agent that runs as part of the AppDynamics.Agent.Coordinator service.
-Among other things, the Machine Agent regularly gathers system performance data metrics such as:
+The .NET Machine Agent regularly gathers system performance data metrics such as:

 - CPU activity